usubalang/usuba/_posts/2020-01-14-bitslicing.md

 bitwise operations of the CPU can be used and each acts as _m_ parallel operation, allowing a cipher to effectively run _m_ times in parallel.

+In the following, we present various aspects of bitslicing: how to scale bitslice code, how to efficiently compute permutations, how to implement lookup table, why bitslice code is constant time, how to transpose the data, and finally, how bitslicing behaves when it comes to arithmetic operations.

 <!--